Int. No. 693-A

 Section 1.
 Chapter 1 of title 17 of the administrative code of the city of New York is amended by adding a new section 17-199.4.1 to read as follows:

-3. Culturally and linguistically competent outreach efforts through social media platforms and other means as deemed appropriate by the department to individuals 14 to 17 years of age informing them of the importance of vaccination, how to find a healthcare provider for more information on vaccinations, and guidance on how to talk to a parent, guardian, or consenting adult about obtaining any such vaccination in consultation with a medical provider; and
+4. Guidance through social media platforms and other means as deemed appropriate by the commissioner for parents, guardians, or consenting adults about obtaining any such vaccinations in consultation with a medical provider; and

 c.
 Report.
-No later than January 1, 2028, and every January 1 thereafter, the commissioner shall submit to the mayor and the speaker of the council and post on its website, a report on the implementation of the plan established pursuant to subdivision a of this section.
-Such report shall include a description of the strategies used by the department during the prior year to implement such plan, as well as a detailed description of the strategies employed by the department to maintain or increase childhood and adolescent vaccination rates.
-Such report may include policy recommendations to improve childhood and adolescent vaccination rates.
+No later than January 1, 2028, and every January 1 thereafter, the commissioner shall submit to the mayor and the speaker of the council and post on its website a report on the implementation of the plan established pursuant to subdivision a of this section.
+Such report shall include:

 § 2.
 This local law takes effect immediately.CP